0yapunpun/cards_study_app/README.md

 ##  Study Flashcards Application

-Flashcard aplication that helps you memorice and learn as efficiently as possible
+Flashcard aplication that helps you memorice and learn as efficiently as possible.
 Create, edit and study your flashcards

 ![Light mode](./dark-mode.png)